 Long-grain rice is high in amylose, allowing it to remain mostly intact during the cooking process.
 Medium-grained is high in amylopectin, making it more sticky.
 The Italian dish risotto, and Japanese sushi use sweet medium-grain rice.
 Brown rice may be soaked for up to 20 minutes before cooking to stimulate germination which activates enzymes and enhances the amino-acid composition of the rice.
 Frying rice quickly in oil of fat before boiling it will reduce the sticky quality and is a technique often used in preparing rice pilaf dishes in Iran and Afghanistan or biryani in India and Pakistan.

 The high potassium levels in rice (even white rice) help rice to eliminate excess weight caused by edemas and water in the body.
 Its high nutritional value can make it a good choice for lowering calories, especially when served with vegetables, beans or lentils.

 Rice can be used to make rice flour, rice syrup, rice bran oil and rice milk.

 How To Prepare Rice

-To prepare rice, use one part rice to three parts water, let boil for 15 minutes and then strain and cool.
+To prepare rice, use one part rice to two parts water, bring to a boil and then lower hear to a simmer for 15 minutes.

 Disclosure: If you purchase from some links on this web page, we may receive some kind of affiliate commission.
 However, we only ever mention products we would recommend whether we were being compensated or not.
 Thank you so much for your support of White Rabbit Institute of Healing!